When Is the Best Time to Focus on Cancer Nutrition?

 No, you don’t need to wait - and in fact, the sooner you start, the better.

-Importantly, early nutrition support is beneficial.
-Beginning sooner can influence how well people manage treatment, support treatment tolerance, and contribute to better recovery.
+The evidence is clear that starting sooner can make a meaningful difference to how well people manage treatment, support treatment tolerance, and contribute to better recovery.

 Why Nutrition Isn’t Something to ‘Come Back to Later’